 When payments or incentives are made to a non-resident alien, tax withholding rules apply.
-For payments and incentives values > $100, the human subject or the Department must pay the 30% Federal withholding tax at the time the money is disbursed.
+The human subject or the Department must pay the 30% Federal withholding tax at the time the money is disbursed.

 Example 1 – If you want the human subject to absorb the tax payment: